-- consolidate the existing settlement; - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+- 21.3 All new development will, where appropriate: - consolidate the existing settlement; - maximise use of existing local services and infrastructure: - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
 This should include improvements to the woodland setting and woodland structure for Bruar and Pitagowan; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
 This should be done in a way which raises architectural and design quality; - Protect existing shops and businesses and their normal operations; - Add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - Promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Bruar and Pitagowan:

-- To the north is an area of woodland registered in the Ancient Woodland Inventory. - In addition, the Bruar Water and River Garry and bank areas are designated as a Special Area of Conservation (SAC).
+- 21.4 A number of formal natural heritage designations may affect possible new development proposals in Bruar and Pitagowan: - To the north is an area of woodland registered in the Ancient Woodland Inventory. - In addition, the Bruar Water and River Garry and bank areas are designated as a Special Area of Conservation (SAC).

-Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.
+21.5 Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.

-The CNPA Landscape Character Assessment considers Bruar and Pitagowan as part of a wider area covering Glen Garry: Mid Glen.
+21.6 The CNPA Landscape Character

+Assessment considers Bruar and Pitagowan

+as part of a wider area covering Glen

+Garry: Mid Glen.